CD Vasco da Gama: Sponsorship

-Vasco Sports Club has a new title sponsor in the local NRB Group and the team would be from now on known as NRB Vasco.
-This was announced in the Goan clubs Club House.
-The club was formerly sponsored by Chowgule Group.
+In 2020, Vasco brought a new title sponsor in the local NRB Group, thus the team became known officially as NRB Vasco.
+The sponsorship was announced in Goan Club House.
+The team was formerly sponsored by Chowgule Group.
 The initial deal was of one-year duration which was announced by the NRB managing director Narayan Bandekar, who hope to help the club qualify for the I-League after years in the 2nd Division.

 Vasco SC president Nitin Bandekar and vice-president Vinod Parkot with local Vasco MLA and KYC Chairman Carlos Almeida, Vasco SC CEO Ajay Patil, former club president Vinod Parkot, the ex-Goa FA secretary Savio Messias and Nayan Tara Lima Leitao were attended during the press meeting to let everyone about the sponsorship for the betterment of the management of the club.

 Stadium

-Vasco S.C. used the Tilak Maidan Stadium in Vasco, Goa, for their home matches of the National Football League, I-League 2nd Division and Goa Professional League.
-The stadium has a capacity of nearly 5,000 spectators.
+Vasco S.C. used Tilak Maidan Stadium for their home matches of the National Football League, the I-League 2nd Division and the Goa Professional League.
 They also use Duler Stadium for some of their home games.

-The club also used Fatorda Stadium in Margao for some of their home games.
+Rivalry

+Vasco used to have rivalries with its fellow Goa-based clubs including Dempo S.C. and Churchill Brothers in regional leagues.
+With another Goan club Salgaocar, they participate in "Vasco derby".